 The film was directed by Malcolm Green and produced by Simon Goodman.

 Music was generously composed by Nick Cave and Warren Ellis.

 A brief look behind the scenes of our B&Q shoot press advertising with the wonderful Tim Flach.

 Dementia costs the UK £23 billion per annum - twice as much as cancer.
 And it is aggressively on the rise, isolating both sufferers and their families.

 Since over 80% of Jewish Care's care home residents are dementia sufferers, raising awareness of - and funds for - its world class dementia care services lies at the heart of our "Remember" campaign.

 "Remember" unites fund-raising and brand-building in a single campaign idea across Film, Social, Digital, Print and Merchandising.
 And it works.
 While heightening awareness of the range of Jewish Care services, every appeal target has been beaten so far and some £10 million has been raised in 14 months.

-Tetra Pak sells 150 billion cartons of food and drink a year.
-That’s over 20 for every person on earth.
-Each carton has six layers of clever engineering to keep nutrients in and bacteria out.
+Tetra Pak sells 160 billion cartons of food and drink a year.
+That’s 22 for every person on earth.
+Each carton has six layers of clever engineering to keep nutrients in and bacteria out - transforming dietary health in developing nations for over 60 years.
 Each one also has a Tetra Pak logo on its side - a small, undervalued kitemark in need of some 'bigging up'.
 In the global advertising campaign we created, we call it the Circle of Protection.
-Shot on location by the legendary Nadav Kander, it has protected Tetra Pak's very own business from a barrage of cheap imitators, by breathing value back into a pioneering company that the giants of the FMCG world had perhaps begun to take for granted.
+Shot on location by the legendary Nadav Kander, it has protected Tetra Pak's very own business from a barrage of cheap imitators, by breathing value back into a company whose engineering innovation, inspired by a crusading desire to make food safe and available everywhere, had begun to be taken for granted.